 SIDEMAN VALLEY GUIDE: Where to eat in Sideman

-Sitting within the stunning grounds of Samanvaya Luxury Resort & Spa, The Rice Barn is the signature restaurant of this top-pick Sideman stay.
-Housed within a breathtaking bamboo structure, the menu here follows a paddock-to-plate philosophy, with many of the seasonal, local ingredients coming direct from the resort’s very own garden.
-Graze on scrummy nibbles with spectacular views over the hillside, or go all-out with a multi-course dinner with wine and cocktails.
+Sitting within the stunning grounds of Samanvaya Luxury Resort & Spa, Asri Dining is the signature restaurant of this top-pick Sideman stay.
+Housed within a breathtaking open-air structure surrounded by tropical gardens and draped in lush foliage, the menu here follows a paddock-to-plate philosophy, with many of the seasonal, local ingredients coming direct from the resort’s very own garden.
+Graze on scrummy nibbles with spectacular views over the rice fields, or go all-out with a multi-course dinner with wine and cocktails.
 A Balinese curry with a vino and a view?
 You betcha.